Sanctions-hit Lebanese bank denies Hezbollah ties

 Washington has sought to choke off Hezbollah's funding worldwide, with sanctions among a slew of steps against Tehran since U.S. President Donald Trump withdrew last year from a 2015 international nuclear deal with Iran.
 Finance Minister Ali Hassan Khalil joined Salameh in seeking to reassure depositors.

-Also Read: UPDATE 2-U.S. sanctions Lebanon's Jammal Trust Bank for ties to Hezbollah
+Also Read: UPDATE 1-U.S. sanctions Lebanon's Jammal Trust Bank for financial ties to Hezbollah

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)